kevinsullivan/dmtl4/src/introduction.md

 ## Humility

-There are issues and opportunities for improvement at all levels of this document, from the lexical to the conceptual to the issue of my judgment.
-If you feel inclined to provide input, even of the more critical variety, please don't hesitate to send it along.
+There are issues and opportunities for improvement at all levels of this document, from the lexical to the conceptual and beyond!
+If you feel inclined to provide input, whether friendly or more stern, please don't hesitate to send it along in whatever way you see as most fit.

 &copy; Kevin Sullivan 2024-2025.